Berkeley schools settle lawsuit after testimony from ex-student impregnated by bus driver

-After days of testimony about how a former school bus driver groomed, sexually assaulted and impregnated a young student, the Berkeley County School District has settled the civil case filed by the victim.
+MONCKS CORNER — After days of testimony about how a former school bus driver groomed, sexually assaulted and impregnated a young student, the Berkeley County School District has settled a civil case filed by the victim.

-"My clients are satisfied that this will increase children's safety," the victim's attorney, Paul Tinkler, said.
+"My clients are satisfied that this will increase children's safety," the victim's attorney, Paul Tinkler, said of the Wednesday development.

 Wesley, 33, took over the victim's bus route when she was in sixth or seventh grade, she testified, and he quickly befriended her.
 She told jurors he'd skip over her bus stop on the way home, drop off fellow students and then pull the bus over on the side of a rural road.